ballerina-attic/gmail-spreadsheet-integration/README.md

     }
 };
 ```
-Note that, in the implementation, each of the above endpoint configuration parameters are read from the ballerina.conf file.
+Note that, in the implementation, each of the above endpoint configuration parameters are read from the `ballerina.conf` file.

-After creating the endpoints, let's implement the api calls inside the functions **getCustomerDetailsFromGSheet()**
+After creating the endpoints, let's implement the API calls inside the functions **getCustomerDetailsFromGSheet()**
 and **sendMail()**.

 Let's look at how to get the sheet data about customer product downloads as follows.